core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 After that, the server can send an OSCORE response protected with the new Security Context CTX\_NEW.
 When successfully verifying the response using the Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.

 From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.

+Note that the client achieves key confirmation only when receiving a message from the server as protected with the new Security Context CTX\_NEW.
+If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}} in {{ssec-derive-ctx-client-init}}.

 ## Retention Policies # {#ssec-retention}